What we’re doing

 What they’re talking about

-The latest House transcript is from April 29th, when the word of the day was debt.
+The latest House transcript is from May 6th, when the word of the day was alert.
 These are the topics that were discussed.

 line drawing of robot